ruggeri/tech-notes/randos/automotive/engines/gear-shifting.md

 Acceleration depends on the force where the tire meets the road.
 This force is equal to wheel torque divided by wheel radius.
 Smaller wheels should give faster acceleration, I suppose, at expense of top speed.
+On the other hand, if you want larger wheels for another reason (like handling), you should be able to adjust gearing to compensate.

 To maximize acceleration, you maximize force.
 Which means you want to maximize wheel torque.
 What goes into wheel torque?